 First things first!
 Let's find a location.
 That will help determine what outfits to wear and the best time of day to shoot.

 Is there a special place that means a lot to your family?
 Or maybe just a place that you think is beautiful?
 What do you envision when you picture your family photos in your head?
-What photos would look amazing framed on your wall?
+What photos would look amazing framed on the walls of your home?

 If you don't have any ideas, just let me know if there's somewhere you prefer!
 The biggest options would be nature, city, beach, in-home or studio!
 Happy to help plan, but would love to hear about your vision to make it come to life!